rajpagariya/ninja-framework/README.md

 3. Simply run the file by typing `./ninja`.
 4. It will ask you whether you want to use it in network mode or singe-host mode.
 Choose your mode and follow instructions given along with each step.
 5. Just in case you go for specific script groups, it will clear the screen before proceeding to the next step.
-6. A beep tone at the end will specify that the screenshot of the output screen has been taken and a particular execution process has been completed.
+6. A beep tone at the end will notify that the screenshot of the output screen has been taken and a particular execution process has been completed.

 ## Author Contact Details
 Raj Pagariya (@rajpagariya)